Basic Methods

 Upon achieving the mastery of the above said, we can get down to the cleansing of the chakras.

-The condition of the chakras is closely interrelated with the condition of the organs of the physical body located in the corresponding to each chakra parts of the body.
+The condition of the chakras is closely interrelated with the condition of the physical organs located in the corresponding parts of the body.
 The chakras play an important role in supplying the organs with energy, while diseases of the organs negatively affect the condition of the chakras.

 For example, the following chakras are responsible for the following organs: